lcnicolau/cs50-todo-list/README.md

 #### `src/main/java/io/github/lcnicolau/cs50/todolist/MainController.java`

 [Spring][spring-boot] `@Controller` that handles the rendering of the application pages.
-The project consists of 5 main pages (`/home`, `/tasks`, `/users`, `/signup`, `/login`) that can be accessed directly by typing their URL in the browser, or through the provided navigation menu.
+The project consists of five main pages (`/home`, `/tasks`, `/users`, `/signup`, `/login`) that can be accessed directly by typing their URL in the browser, or through the provided navigation menu.
 This controller checks if it is a [htmx] ([AJAX]) request or not, to return only a fragment with the relevant content of the page, or the full page if the user has accessed it through the URL in the browser.

 #### `src/main/java/io/github/lcnicolau/cs50/todolist/config/**`